tkilias/docker-db/README.md

 ```

 After the command has finished, the directory `$HOME/exa_template` contains all subdirectories as well as an EXAConf template (in `/etc`).
 The EXAConf is also printed to stdout.

+**NOTE: you man need to add `--privileged` if the host directory belongs to root.

 ### b.
 Create an EXAConf template